 Scranton/Wilkes-Barre personal injury lawyer, I am familiar with the confusion, stress, and trauma associated with the days immediately following a serious injury.
 A compassionate and experienced lawyer at

-Rogan Law Firm can take the burden of legalities off your shoulders so that you can focus on your recovery.
+Rogan Law can take the burden of legalities off your shoulders so that you can focus on your recovery.